wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-powershell.md

 ## See Also
 * [HDInsight cmdlet reference documentation][hdinsight-powershell-reference]
-* [Administer HDInsight by using the Azure Classic Management Portal][hdinsight-admin-portal]
+* [Administer HDInsight by using the Azure Classic Management portal][hdinsight-admin-portal]
 * [Administer HDInsight using a command-line interface][hdinsight-admin-cli]
 * [Create HDInsight clusters][hdinsight-provision]
 * [Upload data to HDInsight][hdinsight-upload-data]